elibroftw/blog.elijahlopez.ca/content/posts/aspnet-add-html-to-web-api.md

   - asp.net
   - html
   - webdev
+summary: "Learn how to integrate Razor Pages into your ASP.NET Core Web API project to serve dynamic HTML content.
+This tutorial covers necessary configurations in Program.cs and demonstrates creating a basic HTML page with Razor syntax."
 ---

 Suppose you wanted to add html to your asp.net web api project, how would you go about it?